-Although the program is new and small, the above data shows the positive impact on the students and the community.
-Thanks to the program, fifty-one former students are now practicing, professional registered nurses.
-Sixteen more will potentially join their
+Although the program is relatively new and very small, the above data demonstrates the positive impact upon the students and the community.
+Thanks to program, fifty-one former students are now practicing, professional registered nurses.
+Sixteen more will potentially join their ranks in May 2018.
+To quote Mary Anne Radmacher, "One person can indeed make a profound difference.
+Leadership and change begin in a room with a person and a vision."
+Eastern West Virginia Community and Technical College had the vision.
+Their graduates have made a profound difference.